 Learn about the core of Concordia’s education.

-Originally published on January 28, 2021.
-Is now updated with current information.
+This blog was originally published on January 28, 2021.
+It has been updated to reflect current information.